basf/metis-backend/README.md

 - `yascheduler` is started simply with `yascheduler` command
 - AiiDA is managed with `verdi`, e.g. `verdi process list` or `verdi node show`
 - AiiDA daemon is started separately with `verdi daemon start`
-- Postgres database(s) can be seen with `/data/pg/bin/psql -U postgres -l`
+- PostgreSQL database(s) can be seen with `/data/pg/bin/psql -U postgres -l`
 - RabbitMQ is controlled with `rabbitmqctl status`
 - (Nginx can be added to Supervisor as well depending on your taste)